Tuesday, 12 January 2016

 At the Hours the antiphons from Lauds are sung in the usual order.
 The hymns of the Hours are sung with the Doxology of the Incarnation.
 At Prime (Pss.
 53, 118i, & 118ii) the lectio brevis is proper to the Sunday, Itaque jam non est servus.

 Mass is sung after Terce.
 The Mass formulary isDum mediumetc.
 The Gloria is sung, the second collect is of the Octave of the Nativity, the third collect of the Octave of St. Stephen, the fourth collect of the Octave of St. John and the fifth collect of the Octave of the Holy Innocents.
 The Creed is sung and the preface and communicantes are of the Nativity.

-Vespers of the Nativity are sung (with antiphons doubled), from the chapter of St. Silvester.
-After the collect of the feast commemorations are sung of the Sunday, the Octave of the Nativity, the Octave of St. Stephen, the Octave of St. John and the Octave of the Holy Innocents.
+At Vespers the antiphons, not doubled, and psalms of the Nativity are sung.
+From the chapter the Office is of the following feast of St. Sylvester of Rome.
+After the collect of the feast commemorations are sung of the Sunday, thee Octave of the Nativity, the Octave of St. Stephen, the Octave of St. John and the Octave of the Holy Innocents.
 At Compline the Dominical preces are omitted.